 The testes are where spermatogenesis takes place, and male gametes are formed.

-- Each testes measure about 4-5 cm in length and is ovular in shape.
+- Each testes measure about 4 to 5 cm in length and is ovular in shape.

 - It is divided into around 250 smaller compartments called testicular lobules.